Andrew Ziolkowski: Early years

 After finishing school he worked as a Process Worker for Alcan in Granville and as a Steelworks Tradesman's Assistant for BHP in Wollongong.
 Ziolkowski's political career began as a result of his involvement in trade unions and student politics.
 He attended university at Macquarie University, where he sat on the executive of the Students' Council and edited the student newspaper, Arena.
 It was during his student days that Ziolkowski met his future wife, Gabrielle Harrison, who was chairman of the Student Union at the time.

 NSW Premier Bob Carr would later tell Parliament, "Andrew was editor of the Macquarie University student newspaper Arena, while Gabrielle continued as the president of the Students' Union.
 I understand that his wife got a lot of coverage in the student paper."
-Ziolkowski married Harrison on 30 November 1985 and she elected to keep her own name.
+Ziolkowski married Harrison on 30 November 1985 and she elected to retain her maiden name.
 After university, Ziolkowski, who had been involved in Young Labor at university, found work as an Industrial Research Officer for the then-Federal Member for Parramatta, The Hon.
 John Brown.
 In 1990 he was appointed a union official for the Transport Workers Union of Australia.